 I wrote a short piece for Glamour magazine’s September issue, published alongside the voices of women in Arizona, Missouri, Pennsylvania, and Florida, speaking about the issues that will decide their vote ahead of the 2018 midterm elections.
 “I’m a Woman in a Battleground State.
 Here’s What Politicians Don’t Understand About Me.”
 For the record: I don’t hate the city where I started my Ph.D.
-That was an error introduced in the editing process, over which I had little control. 😉
+That was an error introduced in the editing process, over which I had limited control. 😉

 AFTER THE 2016 ELECTION, the calls and emails rolled into West Virginia, as the press scrambled to make sense of a place that hadn’t occupied this much space on the national political stage since John F. Kennedy’s 1960 primary.